GIfatahTH/states_rebuilder/examples/001-flutter_default_counter_app/README.md

                   //The builder exposes the BuildContext and the created instance of ReactiveModel print('build : is building');
                   return Text(
-                    //get the current value of the counter '${counterRM.value}',
+                    //get the current state of the counter '${counterRM.state}',
                     style: Theme.of(context).textTheme.headline5,
                   );
                 }),